-A VA business is also quick to start, because you basically offer a list of services in exchange for a set rate.
+A virtual assistant business is also quick to start because you basically offer a list of services in exchange for a set rate.
 In terms of cost, you often don’t need to purchase a single thing to get your VA business up and running.
 You can probably capitalize on the technology and equipment you have in your house already!

-Even if you’ve never heard of virtual assistance before, I will take you step-by-step through setting up your very own Virtual Assistant business, and show you how FreshBooks can accelerate your growth so that you see success sooner.
+Even if you’ve never heard of virtual assistants before, I will take you step-by-step through setting up your very own VA business, and show you how FreshBooks can accelerate your growth so that you see success sooner.

 What Is a Virtual Assistant?

 We aren’t talking Alexa or Siri here.
-The term Virtual Assistant can cover a wide range of services, niches, and specialties – from administrative, to creative, to management, and more!
-If there is a need, there is a way for you to make money as a VA.
+The term virtual assistant can cover a wide range of services, niches, and specialties—from administrative, to creative, to management, and more!
+If there is a need, there is a way for you to make money as a virtual assistant.

-Simply put, a Virtual Assistant offers services that businesses need.
-You can offer any service you like for any business you choose.
+As a virtual assistant, you can offer any service you like for any business you choose.
 Anything that you could do online and from a remote location for your clients?
 It could technically fall under the “virtual assistant” umbrella.

-Generally, we know more and more business tasks — appointment management, billing, email communication, document preparation, project management – are happening on the cloud.
+Generally, we know more and more business and administrative tasks—appointment management, billing, email communication, document preparation, project management—are happening on the cloud.
 There is simply no longer a need to be strapped to an office or desk—which makes them prime candidates to tackle as virtual assistant tasks.

-Most assistants typically work with executives who are constantly on the go.
-Virtual communication has always been a reality for assistant-type positions.
-Why not make the entire role virtual?
-It’s pretty much a no-brainer!
+Most assistants already work with executives who are constantly on the go—and virtual communication and online work have always been a reality for professionals who work in assistant positions.
+So why not make the entire role virtual?

 If you already have a specialized skill, you could also start an online service-based business with that skill.
-Beyond the usual administrative services, you could:
+Beyond the usual administrative services, as a virtual assistant, you could:

 - Handle invoicing and follow up on payments